mfaherold1998/Cards_Against_AI/README.md

 1. Running model simulations.
 2. Constructing full sentences from black and white cards (versions are built only for the winning cards and others for all the cards in the hand).
 3. Scoring toxicity using Detoxify and Perspective API.
-4. Generating visualizations.
+4. Performing a comparative analysis between the different runs.
-5. Performing a final comparative analysis between the different runs.
+5. Generating visualizations.

 Notes: Not all models are ready to play; some have stricter safety measures that prevent them from participating from the start.